freddiehaddad/fast-track-to-rust/src/non-scoped_threads.md

 though it's not the case in this example, in a more general sense, the spawned thread created in `main` could potentially outlive the thread from which it was created.
-Because the closure borrows the `error` value, the parent thread could go out of scope, causing the `error` value to be dropped making the reference invalid.
+Because the closure borrows the `error` value, the parent thread could go out of scope, causing the `error` value to be dropped rendering the reference invalid.
 Because the compiler _can't_ know whether or not that's going to happen, we see the error: